Top Ten Relationship Goals For Every Type of Couple

 Commitment doesn’t always look like a couple exchanging promise rings, getting engaged, or listing out affirmations - it can be as simple as looking at your partner and remembering why you like or even love them in the first place.

 It can be expressing affection with them on a regular basis in a way that you know they’ll appreciate or find a way to set goals.
-Commitment can be building a life together while also making sure your individual lives are growing strong as well.
+Serious relationships can be building a life together while also making sure your individual lives are growing strong as well.

 It can also be committing to your idea of what kind of love story you want to have.
 Because as wonderful as it is to be in a committed relationship with someone else, what matters in the end is the commitment that you have to yourself.
 Love can be a great adventure as long as you never leave yourself behind.